A Self-Improving Coding Agent: Methods

-Finally, one important component that enables extended, autonomous operation while remaining on-task, avoiding loops or other behaviours that frustrate progress is the asynchronous overseer.
-This is an \acr{LLM}, running in a concurrent thread, which is prompted to judge whether there are any pathological behaviours or deviations from the original task, and which may intervene by notifying the currently running agent (or any of its parents) by means of a message in-lined into the assistant context, or in serious cases to cancel the execution of an agent if it has deviated too far or appears stuck.
+Finally, one important component we provide in the initial agent that enables extended, autonomous operation while remaining on-task, avoiding loops or other behaviours that frustrate progress is the asynchronous overseer.
+This is an \acr{LLM}, running periodically in a concurrent thread, which is prompted to judge whether there are any pathological behaviours or deviations from the original task, and which may intervene by notifying the currently running agent (or any of its parents) by means of a message in-lined into the assistant context, or in serious cases to cancel the execution of an agent if it has deviated too far or appears stuck.
+The overseer is called every 30s by default, or on key events.

-This overseer is provided with a comprehensive textual representation of the state of the system (a truncated example of which is provided in Appendix~\ref{subsec:traces}).
+This overseer is provided with a comprehensive textual representation of the state of the system (a truncated example of which is provided in Appendix~\ref{subsec:traces}) with verbose content truncated to limit context.
 This consists of the `callgraph' of agent and sub-agent execution, in addition to the event stream of \acr{LLM} messages, tool calls and responses, and sub-agent calls and responses associated with each agent call.
 This broad representation of the system's behaviour, allows the overseer to to pick out patterns, as well as detect repeated work completed by previous agent calls.
 The full Overseer prompt is given in Appendix~\ref{subsec:overseer_prompt}.

 The structure of the agent's contexts, which contains e.g.\ open file contents, rather than just the prompt is critical.
 In the initial coding agent, the context is structured as Figure~\ref{fig:context_window}.
 The system prompt with the agent definition (from Appendix~\ref{subsec:prompts}) is presented first, listing the definitions of the tools that the agent has available and the sub-agents it has available to call too.
 The system prompt concludes with system information, such as instructions for how to break out of the agent loop and return to the calling process.